wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/basic/retrieve.md

 # How to Read Blockchain Data

-For example, you can retrive data from account data storage, account balance, a list of transactions by certain asset, or current blockchain height and time.
+All the data in the Waves blockchain is public and can be read by anyone.
+For example, you can retrive data from account data storage, account balance, a list of transactions by certain account, or current blockchain height and time.

 You can send a request to your own node or to one of the Waves nodes with public API:
 * Testnet: <https://nodes-testnet.wavesnodes.com>